peakyragnar/hx/documentation/DEPLOYMENT_STEPS.md

 # Production Deployment Fix - Nov 11, 2024

+**2025 update:** The UI now ships from a Render Static Site (`heretix-ui.onrender.com` with `heretix.ai`/`www.heretix.ai`).
+Use the Render redeploy steps below; Vercel notes remain for historical context only.

 ## Issue
 Local changes (Simple View improvements) not appearing in production after standard redeploy.

 ## Root Cause
-Two-part deployment (Backend on Render + Frontend on Vercel) requires both to redeploy.
+Two-part deployment (Backend on Render + Frontend on Render static site) requires both to redeploy.
-Vercel may not have auto-deployed the UI changes in `ui/index.html`.
+The static site may not have auto-deployed the UI changes in `ui/index.html`.

 ## Fix Steps